adamrdrew/VueZen/README.md

 - HTML and Javascript preprocessors are not supported

 ### Compilation
-The `vuecompile` grunt task compiles the component files into a single Javascript file that is included in your app.
+The `compile` grunt task compiles the component files into a single Javascript file that is included in your app.
 That means that whenever you make a change to your component files you must recompile the components before running the project:

-`$ grunt vuecompile`
+`$ grunt compile`

 # Router
 Tizen Web Apps are just that: web apps.
 As such, Tizen apps switch between pages via links, just like normal web pages.
 VueZen uses Vue Router to bind components to virtual routes.
 Thus, you'll enable navigation in your app using links between routes that map to components.
 However, rather than the familiar `<a href>` element to navigate between pages VueZen uses `<router-link to="componentName">`